sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 **config spanning_tree vlan priority <vlan\> <priority-value\>**

  ### 3.6.2.3 VLAN, interface level
-Below configurations allow STP parameters to be configured on per VLAN, interface basis.
+Below configurations allow STP parameters to be configured on a per VLAN, interface basis.

  ### 3.6.2.3.1 Port Cost
-This command allows to configure the port level cost value for a VLAN, range 1 - 200000000
+The below command allows to configure the port level cost value for a VLAN, range 1 - 200000000

 **config spanning_tree vlan interface cost <vlan\> <ifname\> <value\>**

+This parameter for all the ports when added up, determines the total spanning tree path cost between the root bridge and the switch.
+Thus, it plays significant role in calculating the shortest path to the root bridge for narrowing down the best topology possible for the specified VLAN.

+This command thus allows the user to control the spanning tree topology convergence by choosing the designated bridges with the best paths towards the root bridge.
+This also aids in choosing the root ports over the alternate ports on these designated bridges with best path cost towards the root bridge.

  ### 3.6.2.3.2 Port priority
-This command allows to configure the port level priority value for a VLAN, range 0 - 240 (default 128)
+The below command allows to configure the port level priority value for a VLAN, range 0 - 240 (default 128)

 **config spanning_tree vlan interface priority <vlan\> <ifname\> <value\>**

+This command when configured on an upstream root or designated switch allows an user to choose a port on the downstream designated switch as root port over an alternate port with equal Path Cost for the STP instance pertaining to the VLAN.

  ### 3.6.2.4 Interface level